 Status is a messaging platform and mobile browser designed to connect smartphone users with the Ethereum network and a wide range of dapps.
-Its ICO took place in June 2017 and raised more than $100 million in less than three hours.
+Its ICO was held in June 2017 and raised more than US$100 million in less than three hours.

 At the time of writing, the Status app was available in alpha release for Android and iOS devices.
 It allows users to:

-- Send and receive encrypted messages, smart contracts and payments.
+- Send and receive encrypted messages, smart contract, and payments.

-- Browse, chat and interact with dapps and decentralized chatbots.
+- Browse, chat, and interact with dapps and decentralised chatbots.

 In November 2017, Status announced the Status Hardwallet.
 The beta version was available at the time of writing and allows users to store, send and receive most major cryptocurrencies, including ETH and ERC20 tokens.
 It also supports contactless mobile transactions using near-field communication (NFC) technology.